 Paradoxically, the brightest stars are among the least studied by astronomers, but there is at least one recent effort to catalog their luminosity.
-A constellation of satellites called BRITE (BRight Target Explorer) will measure the variability of brightness between stars.
+A constellation of nanosatellites called BRITE (BRight Target Explorer) are measuring the variability of brightness between stars.
 Participants in the six-satellite project include Austria, Canada and Poland.
-The first two satellites launched successfully in 2013.
+Five of the satellites are still operational in 2022.

 While many stars have a consistent brightness, there are more than 100,000 known and cataloged variable stars.
 (Even our own sun is variable, varying its energy output by about 0.1 percent, or one-thousandth of its magnitude, during its 11-year solar cycle.)